wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/paradism.md

 toc: true
 ---

+### Techno-utopia

+Paradism can be contextualized in the contemporary dialogue with consideration to following aspects:
+- Post-scarcity economy
+- Technological determinism
+- Transhumanism

 ### In Raëlism 🔯

 According to the second book _Extraterrestrials Took Me To Their Planet_, Chapter Paradise on Earth, Yahweh says the following about the potential of establishing an Earthly paradise in the image of the Elohim's home planet: